HFabi/document-bot/README.md

-# document-bot
+# DocumentBot
-A ChatBot that answers questions to your text document.
+DocumentBot is a ChatBot that answers questions to a provided text document.